wikimedia/pywikibot/ROADMAP.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * 6.2.0: Error messages with '%' style is deprecated in favour for str.format() style
-* 6.2.0: SequenceOutputter.format_list() is deprecated in favour of 'out' property
 * 6.0.0: config.register_family_file() is deprecated